 Heart palpitations are unusual sensations in your chest that may make you feel like your heart is pounding, racing or beating very fast.
 When it feels like your heart skips a beat or that there’s an extra beat that seems abnormal, it’s nothing to play around with.
 While you may be just excited or in love, you also may be getting the first signs of a serious heart condition or possibly even atrial fibrillation that needs to be addressed before you have even worse consequences.

 Often disguised, heart palpitations can feel like they’re coming from your chest, neck or throat.
 This odd sensation may come over you when you’re feeling stressed, after you exercise or even when you’re just sitting quietly.
 Instead of worrying about what the quickening heart palpitations or a racing heart really mean, make an appointment at the Cardiology Manhattan Center for a firm diagnosis.
-Only then can you know if you need any treatment for heart palpitations.
+Only then can you know if you need any heart palpitations treatment.

 Possible Causes of Palpitations